 Yoga Nidra or yogic sleep is a state of consciousness between waking and sleeping, like the “going-to-sleep” stage, induced by a guided meditation.
-Yoga nidra helps to relieve stress and PTSD.
-It improves sleep, clears the mind for learning and absorbing new material and it repairs cells.
+Yoga nidra helps to relieve stress, it improves sleep, clears the mind for learning and absorbing new material and it repairs cells.
 After just 20 minutes you can feel as though you’ve slept for hours.
 It’s now being used to assist those with Post Traumatic Stress Disorder.

 You can experience Yoga Nidra anywhere and it’s one of the easiest forms of meditation.
 You are put in a deep state of rest and relaxation – different from dreaming, in dreaming you have little or no awareness of your surroundings, in Yoga Nidra you are acutely aware of your awareness.